 Capitalize on your spare time, & be sure to make the most of your weekends!

-Look into free festivals that may be happening in your area, or great hiking spots that are within driving distance of your home.
-Outdoor rinks, beaches, hiking trails, farmer’s markets and anything of the sort offer up the perfect opportunity to explore your city and perhaps get a new perspective of the very place that you live!
+Look into free festivals that may be happening in your area.
+Or great hiking spots that are within driving distance of your home.
+Outdoor rinks, beaches, hiking trails, farmer’s markets and anything of the sort offer up the perfect opportunity to explore your city.
+And, perhaps get a new perspective of the very place that you live!
 If you want to try and make even more time to adventure, it may be worth looking at tools that help with instagram post scheduling.
 You’ll have an automated feed which will leave you with even more time to explore!

 Save your money.